Date February 16, 2023 | Brooke Loeffler

 Road Weather Information System (RWIS)

-RWIS is a centralized hub where private sensor vendors (such as Vaisala and Teconer) send their road data.
-Here, it is combined with atmospheric and water level data to calculate “nowcasts” and forecasts of driving conditions for a certain area.
-This information is extremely useful to road management agencies.
+RWIS is a centralized hub where private sensor suppliers can send this road data.
+Here, it is combined with atmospheric data to calculate “nowcasts” and forecasts of driving conditions for a certain area.
+This information can be extremely useful to road management agencies, and help crews:

 - Optimize snowfighting routes